Jason Smith (American football): Professional career

-2009 NFL Draft
+Pre-draft

 At the 2009 NFL Combine, Smith recorded the 11th-fastest 40-yard dash (5.09 seconds), tied for the fourth-most repetitions in the bench press (33), and was sixth in the three-cone drill (7.53 seconds) among all offensive linemen who participated.
 He scored a 23 on the Wonderlic Test.
 Smith drew comparisons to Ryan Clady.

+St. Louis Rams

-Smith was drafted second overall in the 2009 NFL Draft by the St. Louis Rams.
+Smith was selected in the first round with the second overall pick in the 2009 NFL draft by the St. Louis Rams.
 He was Baylor's first first-round draft pick since Daryl Gardener in 1996.

-St. Louis Rams

 On July 30, 2009, the Rams agreed to terms with Smith on a six-year contract worth up to $61 million, with $33 million in guarantees.

 As a rookie in 2009, Smith played mostly right tackle, although he played some left tackle, the position for which he was drafted.
-In his rookie season Smith, suffered a serious concussion November 22, 2009.
+In his rookie season, Smith suffered a serious concussion November 22, 2009.
 "My situation was real serious," Smith related, and it caused him to miss the remainder of his rookie season.
 In 2010, Smith was beaten out by rookie Rodger Saffold.

-New York Jets
+New York Jets (first stint)

 The St. Louis Rams agreed to trade Smith to the New York Jets in exchange for tackle Wayne Hunter on August 27, 2012.
 He was released from the Jets on February 19, 2013.